 What invigorates my days is marvel at our rich existence on a rock spinning in space.
 What keeps me awake nights is fear: that we humans are too distracted and divided to appreciate that marvel, or tackle the life-and-death dangers facing our hard-won democracies, our fragile global environment, and our priceless agency.
 I fear that while every solution begs for cooperation, we brawl over Sigmund Freud’s “narcissism of small differences.”
 Marvel and fear are the main elements in my work.

-What matters most to me is my family and friends, and all of our communities.
+What matters most to me is my family and friends, and all of our communities, human and other.

 Post: PO Box 46875 Station D, Vancouver, Canada V6J 5M4

 All images and words on this site are mine, except where otherwise noted.